brianmaierjr/long-haul/README.md

 If you really enjoy Long Haul and want to give me credit somewhere on the internet send or tweet out your experience with Long Haul and tag me [@brianmaierjr](https://twitter.com/brianmaierjr).

+**I made a few changes to make sure Jekyll live-reload works for Long Haul.
+This includes removal of all Gulp related files and configs which were halting Jekyll live-reload.
+I also removed http_parser and support-for gem as we do not need them anymore to live-reload.
+Webrick has also been updated. [@iambozdar](https://iambozdar.com/)**

 #### [View Demo](http://brianmaierjr.com/long-haul)

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bd29f13b-3754-46d7-9a39-48db2e174b99/deploy-status)](https://app.netlify.com/sites/long-haul/deploys)